 Alongside our work on the financial statements, we also review and report to the National Audit Office on your Whole of Government Accounts return.
-We plan to issue the group return on the same date as the signing date.
 The extent of our review, and the nature of our report, is specified by the National Audit Office.